howerj/web.anapnea/txt/startrek.md

 in software we do have copyright - but I think the field can largely exist without it anyway, here is why:

+Engineering fields are complicated, some of them are even safety critical, even if a customer obtained the source code, which the customer will probably not, then it will not necessarily mean that they have the expertise to actually do anything with it.
+Often times the code is married to a particular product only and would be useless elsewhere.
+Media is something we can capture, recapture, format, reformat, convert, archive, compress, tag and do all that automatically once it has been digitized.
+We still struggle to make code cross platform.
+If you want to make a new product - you *have* pay someone to do it because the it is for a specific thing that usually has not been done before, it is arcane and different, some code can be reused but not all of it, it will have to be bent to the task at hand which cannot be automated.

+When we make something physical we can patent it.

 ### Patents

+Patents, not software patents which have no proper use, protect a physical invention or method, something which companies but not people are prevented from copying generally and it is far easier to regulate business than the individual.

 ### Attribution and defending open source works.